What is Kōwhiti Whakapae and why was it developed?

 Kōwhiti Whakapae guides kaiako to lay the groundwork to create an enabling environment for all children and then to use evidence to notice, recognise and respond to children’s learning.
 Kōwhiti Whakapae also supports kaiako to have meaningful conversations with children about their learning, and to collaborate with other kaiako and whānau about children’s progress and identify learning priorities when designing local curriculum.
 See 'Te Whāriki' Online for more about local curriculum design.

-Kōwhiti Whakapae builds on the goals and learning outcomes in 'Te Whāriki' by providing more specific guidance about teaching strategies and children’s progress in three learning areas: social & emotional, oral language & literacy, and maths.
+Kōwhiti Whakapae builds on the goals and learning outcomes in 'Te Whāriki' by providing more specific guidance about teaching strategies and children’s progress in three areas of learning: social & emotional, oral language & literacy, and maths.
 The guidance in each of these areas is consistent with 'Te Whāriki' principles, and supportive of teaching and learning across all strands, goals and learning outcomes of 'Te Whāriki'.

 Why focus on social & emotional, oral language & literacy, and maths?